novacrazy/scriptor/docs/api.md

 ##`SourceScript`

-Instead of loading from a file, a `SourceScript` will accept a string in which it will compile into a valid script instance that can be run and worked with just like a normal `Script` can.
+Instead of loading from a file, a `SourceScript` will accept a string, in which it will compile into a valid script instance that can be run and worked with just like a normal `Script` can.

 #####`new Script(src? : string|Reference, parent? : Module)` -> `SourceScript`